eilam123/alma-backend-task/ASSIGNMENT.md

 ---

-## Development Principles and Success Creiteria
+## Development Principles and Success Criteria

 Write production-ready code following these principles:
 - **Clean Code** - Write readable, maintainable code with clear naming and logical structure,  Structure your code so new features can be added easily